 In a breakthrough project from Spaceship EAC, Sarah Eriksson’s study into recreating Moon dust is enhancing our understanding of how materials from the lunar surface could be transformed into building blocks for the next extra-terrestrial base.
 This project is one of several student-led projects as part of ESA’s Spaceship EAC initiative.
 Established in 2012, Spaceship EAC investigates technologies and concepts in support of ESA’s exploration strategy.

 Lunar dust ‘made in Europe’

 Lunar soil is a basaltic material made up of silicates, a common feature in planetary bodies with volcanism.

 “The Moon and Earth share a common geological history, and it is not difficult to find material similar to that found on the Moon in the remnants of lava flows,” explains Aidan.

 Around 45 million years ago, eruptions took place in a region around Cologne, in Germany.
-Researches from the nearby European Astronaut Centre (EAC) found that the volcanic powder in the area is a good match with what lunar dust is made of.
+Researchers from the nearby European Astronaut Center (EAC) found that the volcanic powder in the area is a good match with what lunar dust is made of.
 And there is plenty of it.

 The lunar dust substitute ‘made in Europe’ already has a name: EAC-1.